mcorinne/stat386-projects/_posts/2022-10-21-bestseller.md

 If you want the current NYT Bestsellers list, you just put "current" in the date section of the url.
 However, if you want the NYT Bestsellers list for a specific date, you put in the date in this format: YEAR-MONTH-DATE.
 For example, 2012-05-30 for May 30, 2012.

 #### {name}
 The New York Times has lists for books in different formats (hardcover, paperback, and e-book) and genres (fiction and non-fiction).
-In order to get a list of a cetain format and genre, you would need to put in one of these values: hardcover-fiction, trade-fiction-paperback, e-book-fiction, hardcover-nonfiction, paperback-nonfiction, e-book-nonfiction.
+In order to get a list of a cetain format and genre, you would need to put in one of these values:
+*hardcover-fiction
+*trade-fiction-paperback
+*e-book-fiction
+*hardcover-nonfiction
+*paperback-nonfiction
+*e-book-nonfiction